NTNU-IDI/idatt1003-mappe-2024-Viet-Uy/README.md

 # How to run the project

+### Open the Project💪🏽:
+- Launch IntelliJ IDEA.
+- Open your project by selecting File > Open and navigating to your project's root directory.

+### Ensure Maven is Configured:
+- IntelliJ IDEA should automatically detect the pom.xml file and configure the project as a Maven project.
+- If not, right-click on the pom.xml file and select Add as Maven Project.

 ### Build the Project👷🏽‍♂️:

-Use Maven to build the project.
-Run the following command in the terminal: mvn clean install
+- Open the Maven tool window by selecting View > Tool Windows > Maven.
+- In the Maven tool window, expand the project and navigate to Lifecycle.
+- Double-click on clean and then install to build the project.

-### Run the Project🏃🏽:
+### Run the Application🏃🏽:
-- The main class of the project is edu.ntnu.idi.bidata.Main.
+- Locate the main class of your application (the class containing the main method).
-- You can run the project using the following command: mvn exec:java -Dexec.mainClass="edu.ntnu.idi.bidata.Main"

-### Main Class and Method🧠:
-- The main class is edu.ntnu.idi.bidata.Main.
+- Right-click on the main class file and select Run 'MainClass'.
-- The main method is the entry point of the program:

-public class Main {
-  public static void main(String[] args) {
-    // Your code to start the application
-  }
-}

 ### Input and Output✏️:
 - Input: The program reads recipes from a file.
 The file should contain recipes formatted with the recipe name, ingredients, instructions, and the number of people it serves.